Code-Decoders/swiftx-monorepo/README.md

 - **Frontend**: Flutter for mobile applications.
 - **Backend**: Next.js for API server and admin panel.
-- **Blockchain**: Smart contracts written in Solidity.
+- **Blockchain**: Smart contracts written in Solidity and deployed on Base.
 - **Database**: Supabase for edge functions and database management.
-- **Monitoring**: Custom network monitoring tools.
 - **Deployment**: Vercel for deploying the Next.js API server.
-- **Interoperability**: Wormhole SDK for cross-chain communication.
-- **Wallet**: Circle Developer Programmable Wallet for managing digital assets.
-- **Smart Contract Platform**: Circle Smart Contract Platform for deploying and managing smart contracts.

 ## Installation